daamdaam/wordpress-docker/README.md

 Extract the database zip file located in the db_backup folder

+Update the docker-compose by setting the dbnames to that of the name of the database backed up

 # CLI Commands
 run docker image on CLI:
 docker-compose down --volumes && docker-compose up